 Hello, welcome to Steve's website!

-Steve is a researcher at Center for Family and Population Research, National University of Singapore (NUS).
-Previously, he received his training in empirical economic research and mathematical dynamic programing at NUS Business School.
+Steve is an economics researcher at the Center for Family and Population Research, National University of Singapore (NUS).
+Previously, he received his training in empirical economic research and dynamic programing at NUS Business School.

 (primarily the economics of unhealthy behaviors)